QTDUadmin/QTDUsite/content/about/index.md

 QTDU2023 will be an opportunity for those of us working in this field in Australia and the Asia-Pacific region to get to know each other and our work and foster new connections and collaborations.

-Wherever you are in the world, we invite you to join us here in Brisbane, Australia to attend a 4-day in-person conference covering four themes:
+Wherever you are in the world, we invite you to join us here in Brisbane, Australia to attend a 4-day in-person conference covering, but not limited to, four themes:

 1. Fundamental questions in quantum thermodynamics.
 2. Benefits and applications of quantum thermal machines.